hksung/ASC-analyzer/README.md

 ## Citation

+- For background on the analyzer and the design of the indices, see:
+  - Sung, H., & Kyle, K. (2025).
+ASC Analyzer: A Python package for measuring argument structure construction usage in English texts.
+In *Proceedings of the 2nd Workshop on Construction Grammars and NLP (CxGs+NLP).*

-- If you use the ASC tagger (i.e., `--print-asc`, `--save-asc-output`), please cite:
+- If you use the ASC tagger (e.g., `--print-asc`, `--save-asc-output`), please cite:
   - Sung, H., & Kyle, K. (2024).
-[Leveraging Pre-trained Language Models for Linguistic Analysis: A Case of Argument Structure Constructions](https://aclanthology.org/2024.emnlp-main.415/). *Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing (EMNLP)*.
+[Leveraging Pre-trained Language Models for Linguistic Analysis: A Case of Argument Structure Constructions](https://aclanthology.org/2024.emnlp-main.415/). *Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing (EMNLP).*

-- The ASC analyzer is currently in beta testing and will be updated soon.

 # License